Our whitepaper examines how Ultra-Wideband technology can stop automobile theft, provide superior location capabilities and more.

-A leading medical equipment company selected us to manufacture their Class II diabetes product.
-The federal government designates Class II medical devices as those devices which have a moderate to high risk to the patient and or user.
+A leading medical equipment company selected Flex to manufacture their Class II diabetes product.
+In the United States, the Class II medical device designation refers to those devices with a moderate to high risk to the patient and or user.
 More than 40 percent of medical devices fall under this category.
 They require the utmost reliability as any mistakes or issues in the design or manufacturing process could put patients at risk.

-Establishing compliant manufacturing processes for medical devices can take years due to the stringent performance, reliability and safety specifications involved.
+Establishing compliant manufacturing processes for medical devices can take years due to the stringent performance, reliability, and safety specifications involved.
 Additionally, any modification to those processes requires revalidation, documentation and resubmission to regulatory committees, a time-consuming and costly process that can cause delays.
+Balancing all of these considerations and priorities, it can be challenging for medical device manufacturers to streamline processes for greater agility and resiliency while still meeting all regulatory requirements.

 Given the high stakes of a patient’s well-being and the need for precise planning and forecasting, medical device manufacturing is an ideal candidate for simulation technologies that use software-based environments to optimize processes.
 One such technique, discrete event simulation (DES), models the operation of a real-world system as a sequence of discrete events.
 It allows us to safely and accurately model, simulate and analyze the necessary relevant assembly, testing and shipping processes.